-In 2012, Ritesh Agarwal launched Oravel Stays to enable listing and booking of budget accommodations.
-After months of research and experiencing various bed and breakfast homes, guest houses, and small hotels across India, he pivoted Oravel to OYO in May, 2013.
+In 2012, Ritesh Agarwal launched Oravel Stays to enable the listing and booking of budget accommodations.
+After months of research and experiencing various bed and breakfast homes, guest houses, and small hotels across India, he pivoted Oravel to OYO in May 2013.

 OYO partners with hotels to offer world-class guest experiences across cities.
 Shortly after launching Oravel Stays, Ritesh Agarwal received a grant worth $100,000 as part of the Thiel Fellowship from Peter Thiel, which greatly contributed to shaping his startup.

 OYO Rooms currently houses 17,000 employees globally, of which approximately 8000 are in India and South Asia.
 OYO Hotels & Homes is now recognized as a full-fledged hotel chain that leases and franchises assets.

 Over a span of six years, the startup expanded globally with thousands of hotels, vacation homes, and millions of rooms in hundreds of cities in India, Malaysia, UAE, Nepal, Brazil, Mexico, UK, Philippines, Japan, Saudi Arabia, Sri Lanka, Indonesia, Vietnam, the United States and more.
 It is even valued higher than the renowned Taj group of hotels and Oberoi hotel chain.